missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 ### Specialized tools

 Sometimes, black box benchmarking is all you need to determine what software to use.
-Tools like [`hyperfine`](https://github.com/sharkdp/hyperfine) will let you quickly benchmark command line programs.
+Tools like [`hyperfine`](https://github.com/sharkdp/hyperfine) let you quickly benchmark command line programs.
 For instance, in the shell tools and scripting lecture we recommended `fd` over `find`.
 We can use `hyperfine` to compare them in tasks we run often.
 E.g. in the example below `fd` was 20x faster than `find` in my machine.